pierre-rouleau/pel/doc/pel-manual.rst

 guideline`_ and can easily be changed using Emacs customize system.
 More information is available in the `PEL PDF document for D`_ .
-PEL also provides easy access to commands that can change the CC Mode behaviour on which the d-mode is based via the **pel:for-d** key-map, bounded to the **F12** key for each buffer in d-mode.
+PEL also provides easy access to commands that can change the CC Mode behaviour on which the d-mode is based via the **pel:for-d** key-map, bound to the **F12** key for each buffer in d-mode.

 .. _D Programming Language: https://en.wikipedia.org/wiki/D_(programming_language)